A seven-step strategy for creating a powerful digital campaign.

 Use analytics tools to gather insights and feedback from your audience to identify the strengths and weaknesses of your campaign.
 It is important to refine your strategy as new details of customer interactions emerge.

-par Janet Mutegi
+by Janet Mutegi